 In such an uncertain landscape, companies are constantly rethinking their strategy, and how they can try and take advantage of technical advancements to build innovation models that are fit for the future.
 With the emergence of open innovation networks, what will be the role for in-house R&D?

-This half-day workshop brings together professionals like you from around the Life Sciences world, and provides you a taste of how the investment decisions are taken, beating competitors to a lucrative deal, and the challenges the industry faces.
+This half-day workshop is mainly directed at students and post-docs with an interest in understanding the innovation dynamics of the bio-pharmaceutical industry, and provides you a taste of how the investment decisions are taken, beating competitors to a lucrative deal, and the challenges the industry faces.
 Using a competitive board game that has been developed specifically to mimic the pharmaceutical industry past and present, you will take on the role of executive team of a mid-size company.
-As a management team, you will develop, execute, and alter your strategy in response to your own success and failures, and pounce on the missed opportunities of others.
+As a management team, you will develop, execute, alter your strategy in response to your own success and failures, and pounce on the missed opportunities of others.
 At the end, the winning team will be invited to share their strategy.
-Major lessons learnt and key questions for the future will be summarised and opened for discussion
+Major lessons learnt and key questions for the future will be summarized and opened for discussion.

 “Risky Business is an engaging workshop format for strategic dimensions of the pharmaceutical industry.
 It is at the same time a team event, a competitive challenge and most importantly a highly relevant programme.
 The game provided our researchers with a hands-on experience of R&D, Business Development & Licensing as well as executive level decision making.”